-We work with the Bar of England & Wales and the Law Society of England & Wales to develop and advance common law or international law arguments.
+CALS members have been involved in the organising and drafting of amicus briefs in death penalty cases.
+We work with the Bar of England and Wales and the Law Society of England and Wales as amici to advance common law or international law arguments.

 Previous Amicus Briefs (Click to reveal)

-Miller v.
+- Miller v.
 Alabama, 567 U.S. __ (2012) - amicus brief in merits stage proceedings.
-Prohibition of the imposition of life without parole sentences on juveniles for homicide offences.
+Imposition of life without parole sentences on juveniles for homicide offences.

-Graham v.
+- Graham v.
 Florida, 560 U.S. 48 (2010) – amicus brief in merits stage proceedings.
-Prohibition of the imposition of life without parole sentences on juveniles for non-homicide offences
+Imposition of life without parole sentences on juveniles for non-homicide offences

 - Deck v.
 Missouri, 544 U.S. 622 (2005) - amicus brief on Writ of Certiorari.
 Shackling of prisoner during capital penalty phase proceedings.
 CALS member received commendation from President of National Association for Criminal Defense Lawyers for organising its brief.